hurtn/ranger-migration/initialise/README.md

 aad_cache
 ---------

-This table is a cache of all OIDs from the last apply policies run.
+This table is automatically populated and is a cache of all OIDs from the last apply policies run.
 It is used as an optimisation so as not to repeatedly query the AAD API for the same user in a given run and is also used in the recon report to translate OIDs (provided by the ADLS API) back to principal names which are compared with the principal names stored in ranger policies.

 | Column name |  Column Type | Required | Description |
 |-------------|--------------|----------|-------------|